what to expect

 Assembling and coordinating a team of 35-45 people can be a daunting task.
 Once a volunteer has been accepted to go on a mission there are several deadlines to be met such as payment for airline tickets, payment of the final mission bill, receipt of all medical forms, and other details.

-You will need to arrange a flight to Guatemala City, arriving on Saturday before noon.
-If you are not staying in Guatemala after the mission, your return flight should leave after 1 pm on the last Sunday of the trip.
+You will need to arrange a flight to Guatemala City, arriving before noon on the first day of the mission trip.
+If you are not staying in Guatemala after the mission, your return flight should leave after 1 pm the day after the last day of the mission trip.
 You will receive detailed information once your application is approved.

 We actively recruit for physicians, advance practice clinicians (PAs, NPs and LCSWs), dentists, nurses (and nursing students), pharmacists, translators and general volunteers, whom we call All-Terrain Volunteers (or ATVs).
 Translators are always welcome!
 We often have students who travel with us and teenagers over 16 are welcome with parental supervision.